 Despite this obvious difference between economics and politics they are both based on the praxeological law of marginal utility.
 It is therefore possible to praxeologically study the behavior of both the aggressor and the victim.
 The laws of supply and demand still operate.

 The victim is affected by the law of supply but in a different manner than in economics.
 In economic interaction commodities are exchanged either directly (barter) or indirectly through a medium of exchange (money).
-Ceteris paribus the more units of a commodity (oranges) Friday supplies the more units of a different commodity (bananas) he demands in exchange.
+Ceteris paribus the more of a commodity (oranges) Friday supplies the more of a different commodity (bananas) he wants in exchange.
 This is because utility is ordinal.
 Friday’s utility of each additional supplied orange increases while his utility of each additional received banana decreases.
 The same is true of Robinson in reverse.
 Both participants in the exchange are supplying one commodity while demanding another commodity.
 Both have a double role.
 Both Robinson and Friday are at the same time buyers/demanders and sellers/suppliers.

 The law of resistive supply